 The Shetland Isles have been the home of small ponies for around 2,500 years.
-Excavations on the islands have revealed the bones of small ponies that existed during the Bronze Age, descended from southern European Cob and Mountain Pony types which migrated across the ice fields.
+The Shetland pony originates from these barren islands north of Scotland.
+Excavations of the earliest settlements yield the bones of small ponies that existed during the Bronze Age, descended from southern European Cob and Mountain Pony types which migrated across the ice fields.

 A law in 1847 banned child labour in the coal pits, so the Shetland pony was employed in the mines instead.
 The breed became popular as a riding and driving pony for children, as well as for Queen Victoria, who owned several pairs to draw her elegant phaetons.
 At the end of the 19th century, thousands of ponies were exported across the Atlantic and to other parts of the world.
 The Shetland Pony Stud-Book Society was formed in 1890; their stud book was the first for a native pony breed in Britain.

 Most Shetland ponies weigh between 28 and 32 Stone which is between 180 and 200 kilograms (or 400 to 450 lbs.)
 They have short stocky bodies with broad heads, thick necks, short legs, lush manes and tails.
 They are very strong for their weight.

 How much weight can a Shetland pony carry?

 Between 36 and 40 kilograms (80 to 90 lbs.).
 Most horse owners know and obey the 20% rule; a horse or pony can carry up to 20% of its own weight including tack.
 Most Shetland ponies weigh between 180 and 200 kilos (400 to 450 lbs) as mentioned above, and so the maximum weight they can carry by the ago old rule is between 36 and 40 kilograms (80 to 90lbs).
 For its size, the Shetland is the strongest of all horse and pony breeds.
 It can pull twice its own weight under circumstances where a draft horse can only pull approximately half its own weight.